pedropro/TACO/README.md

 The implementation of [Mask-RCNN by Matterport](https://github.com/matterport/Mask_RCNN)  is included in ``/detector`` with a few modifications.
 Requirements are the same.
 Before using this, first use the `split_dataset.py` script to generate N random train, val, test subsets.
-For example, run this inside the directory `detector`.
+For example, run this inside the directory `detector`:
 ```
 python3 split_dataset.py --dataset_dir ../data
 ```